vkisyov25/Sirma-Academy---final-exam/README.md

 ![Изображение на листа](https://github.com/vkisyov25/Sirma-Academy---final-exam/blob/main/logo2.png)
 That was the reason I made OutputTemplate model so I can keep in map how many common days they had in each project.
 This is the template of output information in the task.
 That’s why I named the model and the service like that – OutputTemplate.
 - `maxCommonDays`: Function that finds the pair with the most days in common.
-The `Services` package is also contained `EmployeeService` class in which is the logic for CRUD for Employees
+The `Services` package is also contained `EmployeeService` class in which is the logic for CRUD for Employees.
+- `CsvDataToDatabase`: Тhis function serves to fill a database from the csv file.
 ### 4. Controllers Package
 In the Controllers package, the OutputTemplateController serves as a controller for visualizing all pairs and the pair with the most common workdays.
 Endpoints: